terrytangyuan/terrytangyuan.github.com/_includes/posts/interview-with-jiqizhixin-open-source-english.md

-*Cross posted from [www.jiqizhixin.com](www.jiqizhixin.com), original Chinese post can be found [here](http://www.jiqizhixin.com/article/1788).
-Translated by Wenxuan Li.*
+*This interview transcription, translated by Wenxuan Li, is cross-posted from [www.jiqizhixin.com](www.jiqizhixin.com).
+The original Chinese post can be found [here](http://www.jiqizhixin.com/article/1788).*

 *During this interview, Yuan Tang talked about his experience with open-source.
 Further, he mentioned his opinions and thoughts on open-source community and deep learning projects.*